utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 ### Operations

-There are 4 kinds of operations:
+There are 4 kinds of operations in the Bitcoin SPV type script:

-- Create
+- **Create**

-  Create all cells for a Bitcoin SPV instance in one transaction.
+  This operation initiates all necessary cells for a Bitcoin SPV instance in a single transaction.

-  The outputs of this transaction should contain 1 info cell and at least 1 client cell.

-  In the follow part of this document, we denoted the number of client cells as `n`.

-  In current implementation, it requires that cells must be continuous and in specified order:

-  - The client info cell should be at the first.

-  - Immediately followed by `n` client cells, and these cells should be ordered by their ID from smallest to largest.
+  The `outputs` include one SPV info cell and at least one SPV client cell.
+Cells should be consecutive, with the SPV info cell first, followed by N SPV client cells ordered by their ID from smallest to largest.

-  The structure of this kind of transaction is as follows:
+  Let's denote the number of SPV client cells as `n`.
+The structure of this transaction is as follows:

   ```yaml
   Cell Deps: